oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Client Authentication {#client_authentication}

 Since a browser-based application's source code is delivered to the end-user's browser, it is unfit to contain provisioned secrets.
-As a consequence, browser-based applications are typically deployed as public clients as defined by Section 2.1 of OAuth 2.0 {{RFC6749}}.
+As a consequence, browser-based applications are typically deployed as public clients as defined by {{Section 2.1 of RFC6749}}.

 Secrets that are statically included as part of an app distributed to multiple users should not be treated as confidential secrets, as one user may inspect their copy and learn the shared secret.
-For this reason, and those stated in Section 5.3.1 of {{RFC6819}}, authorization servers MUST NOT require client authentication of browser-based applications using a shared secret, as this serves no value beyond client identification which is already provided by the `client_id` parameter.
+For this reason, and those stated in {{Section 5.3.1 of RFC6819}}, authorization servers MUST NOT require client authentication of browser-based applications using a shared secret, as this serves no value beyond client identification which is already provided by the `client_id` parameter.